BfE-Technology/BfE-Technology.github.io/index.md

 - <a href="https://opps.bridgesforenterprise.com/global/cambridge/singapore/new%20york/rotterdam/vancouver/technology/InvestorSelector-NLP-Project/" target="_blank">Natural Language Processing</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/RocketChat-Project/" target="_blank">App Development for our first internal chat platform</a>

-🔥 Join us for a fruitful summer internship in <a href="https://opps.bridgesforenterprise.com/global/cambridge/singapore/new%20york/rotterdam/vancouver/technology/InvestorSelector-AppDev-Project/" target="_blank">app development for a smart database</a> for our finance advisory services.
+🔥 Join us for a fruitful software development summer internship on <a href="https://opps.bridgesforenterprise.com/global/cambridge/singapore/new%20york/rotterdam/vancouver/technology/Self-hosted-Password-Manager-Project/" target="_blank">our self-hosted password manager</a>.
 We will start reviewing applications from **1 May** onwards

 🎆 Are you a huge proponent of the open-source culture just like we do?
 Join to lead OpenBfE, our first <a href="https://opps.bridgesforenterprise.com/global/technology/Open-BfE/" target="_blank">open-source initiative</a>